-The resistor R1 of FIG. 1 can be replaced with a resistor of a power-rail ESD clamp circuit.
-FIG. 2A shows a circuit diagram capable of ESD protection in accordance with a second embodiment of the application.
-Referring to FIG. 2A 35 and FIG. 1, the difference between a circuit 200 and the circuit 100 is mainly a power-rail ESD clamp circuit 210, as shown in FIG. 2A.
+The resistor R1 of FIG. 1 can be replaced by a resistor of a power-rail ESD clamp circuit.
+FIG. 2A shows a circuit diagram of a circuit 200 capable of ESD protection in accordance with a second embodiment of the present application.
+Referring to FIG. 2A and FIG. 1, the difference between the circuit 200 and the circuit 100 is mainly having a power-rail ESD clamp circuit 210 in the circuit 200, as shown in FIG. 2A.
 The power-rail ESD clamp circuit 210 is coupled between the first power rail VDD1 and the first ground rail VSS1, and capable of providing ESD protection for the first power rail VDD1 and the first ground rail VSS1.
-The power-rail ESD clamp circuit 210 includes a resistor 212 and a capacitor 214, in which the resistor 212 and a capacitor 214 are connected in series between the first power rail VDD1 and the first ground rail VSS1.
+The power-rail ESD clamp circuit 210 includes a resistor 212 and a capacitor 214, in which the resistor 212 and the capacitor 214 are connected in series between the first power rail VDD1 and the first ground rail VSS1.
 The gate of the PMOS transistor P2 is coupled to a common node of the resistor 212 and the capacitor 214, and therefore coupled to the first power rail VDD1 through the resistor 212.

 The circuit structure of the power-rail ESD clamp circuit 210 can be implemented in a variety of ways.
 Please refer to the FIG. 2B.
-FIG. 2B shows a schematic diagram of the power-rail clamp circuit 210 in accordance with the second embodiment of the application.
+FIG. 2B shows a schematic diagram of the power-rail clamp circuit 210 in accordance with the second embodiment of the present application.
 The power-rail clamp circuit 210 includes the resistor 212, the capacitor 214, an inverter 220 and an NMOS transistor 230.
 The inverter 220 has an input terminal coupled to a common node of the resistor 212 and capacitor 214, and an output terminal coupled to a gate of the NMOS transistor 230.
 The NMOS transistor 230 has a drain coupled to the first power rail VDD1 and a source coupled to the first ground rail VSS1.
-It is noted that FIG. 2B is merely an example of the second embodiment, the present invention is not limited thereto.
+It is noted that FIG. 2B is merely provided as an example in the form of the second embodiment, and the present invention is not limited thereto.